antimeme/ripple/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-### Ripple
+## Ripple

 Ripple is a collection of tools for simplifying programming.
 This file documentats the structure of this repository and is intended for experienced software developers.

-GNU autotools are used to assemble a C shared library.
-Header files are kept in `include/ripple` and source files in the `source` directory.
+GNU autotools are used to assemble a C shared library as well as a Java JAR file suitable for use either as a library or direct execution using the `-jar` option.
+Source source files for both C and Java are kept in the `source` directory.
+C header files are kept in the `include/ripple` directory.
+The `apps` directory contains web applications and associated resources.

+### Build

 If you've checked ripple out of a source repository (such as git) execute `./bootstrap` to begin.
 If you've downloaded this package as a tar file run `./configure` instead.
 Either way, the next step is to run `make` to build compiled components.
 To make the library available system wide use `sudo make install`.

 Ripple can be assembled into an RPM package for distributions which support that.
 A `ripple.spec` file is included in the tar file so